badw-dh/CGLO/README.md

 This repository is provided by the Bavarian Academy of Sciences and Humanities.
 For content or technical issues please contact agitner@thesaurus.badw.de or digitalisierung@badw.de.

-The data has been produced for the [Thesaurus Linguae Latinae](https://thesaurus.badw.de/), the comprehensive ancient Latin dictionary hosted by the [Bavarian Academy of Sciences and Humanities](https://badw.de).
+The data has been produced for the [Thesaurus Linguae Latinae](https://thesaurus.badw.de/), the most comprehensive ancient Latin dictionary, hosted by the [Bavarian Academy of Sciences and Humanities](https://badw.de).

 ## Acknowledgments

-The digitization was generously funded by the [Text+ Initiative] (https://text-plus.org/en/) and supported by the Lexical Resources collection.
+The digitization was funded by the [Text+ Initiative] (https://text-plus.org/en/) and supported by the Lexical Resources collection.
 The print copies of *CGL* in the TLL library were scanned at the initiative of Dr. Franck Cinato with funding from the Centre national de la recherche scientifique, UMR 7597 [Laboratoire d'Histoire des Théories Linguistiques] (https://htl.cnrs.fr/).
 The XML scheme follows closely the format provided by the [Thesaurus Glossariorum project] (https://htldb.huma-num.fr/exist/apps/htldb/elma/thegloss/home.html).
-Resources and coordination were provided by the Thesaurus Linguae Latinae and the IT Department of the BAdW (esp.
+Resources and coordination were provided by the Thesaurus Linguae Latinae and the IT Department of the Bavarian Academy of Sciences and Humanities (esp.
 Dr. Eckhart Arnold and Dr. Stefan Müller).
-For more acknowledgments and research history please read the [website] (https://publikationen.badw.de/en/cglo/index).
+For more information please read the [website] (https://publikationen.badw.de/en/cglo/index).